Tab Mix Plus: Firefox version compatibility

 Versions of Tab Mix Plus are available for virtually all releases of Firefox prior to Firefox 57.

 The release of Firefox 57 Quantum marked the switchover from XUL-based AddOns—which allow extensions to make arbitrary changes to Firefox code—to the WebExtensions API, which strictly limits how much control extensions have over the browser and interface.

-Because the original Tab Mix Plus is a XUL-based extension, it does not work with Firefox 57 or higher.
-A complete rewrite of the extension, called Tab Mix WebExtension, is in progress, and a development build with limited functionality has been released.
+A full rewrite to work with modern FireFox was then completed.